Chevrolet C/K (third generation): Powertrain

 During the 1980s, the C/K trucks saw additional revisions to the powertrain line, shifting towards more advanced engine designs.
-As part of the 1981 model revision, the 454 V8 became available on K-series trucks for the first time, replacing the 400 V8 entirely.
-To improve its fuel efficiency, the 305 V8 received electronic spark control (in markets outside of California); the 350 became the standard V8 for California.
+The 454-cubic-inch V8 was discontinued on models below 8,501 pounds GVWR for 1980.
+As part of the 1981 model revision, the 454 V8 became available on one-ton K-series trucks for the first time, replacing the 400 V8 entirely.
+To improve its fuel efficiency, the 305 V8 received electronic spark control (in markets outside of California); the 350 became the standard V8 for K10 only in California and only when mated to a 700r4 trans and only with 2.73 or 3.08 axle ratio.
+The 350 was not offered on the C10 pickup from 1981 to 1986 in the US.

-For 1982, the Oldsmobile 350 diesel was replaced by a 379 cuin Detroit Diesel V8, shifting the diesel engine from the -ton series to -ton and 1-ton trucks.
+For 1982, the Oldsmobile 350 diesel was replaced by a 379 cuin Detroit Diesel V8, which was available on 3/4-ton and 1-ton trucks in addition to the 1/2-ton model.
 To further improve fuel economy, an automatic overdrive transmission was made available: the four-speed Turbo Hydra-Matic 700R4.

 For 1985, the long-running 250 inline-6 (the standard C/K engine since 1966) was replaced by the 262 cuin V6.

 As the Rounded-Line series were redesignated the R/V trucks for 1987, several changes were made to the powertrain line.
-The 292 I6 was dropped from 3/4-ton and 1-ton trucks, with the 4.3 L V6 becoming the sole 6-cylinder engine; all engines adopted fuel injection (with the exception of the 6.2 L diesel).
+The 292 I6 was dropped from 3/4-ton and 1-ton trucks, with the 4.3 L V6 becoming the sole 6-cylinder engine; all engines adopted fuel injection (with the exception of the 6.2 L diesel which already had it).
 In addition, a "smart" powertrain control module (PCM) was also introduced, which controlled the fuel injection system, fuel-to-air burn ratio, engine ignition timing, and (if equipped with an automatic transmission) the Turbo Hydra-Matic's turbine torque converter clutch.